fertkir/tg-torrent-bot-node/README.md

 Supported torrent-trackers:
 * rutracker.org

-DISCLAIMER: Please be aware that some of the materials you can get access to by means of this software might be subjects to copyright laws.
+DISCLAIMER: Please be aware that some materials you can get access to by means of this software might be subjects to copyright laws.
 Please use this software only for lawful purposes.
 The author of the software isn't responsible for any violations.

 ### Installation
 ```